Cherreads

 "You're just gonna point it at me again…" he grumbled.

-She decided to change tack, holding up both her hands and making innocent eyes at him.
+She decided to change tack, holding up both her hands and making innocent eyes at him, though she began to doubt he'd see the humor in it.

-He only raised an eyebrow at her, as though unsure what to do with her gesture.
-She realized that she didn't much mind looking at him, at the line of his jaw, the ridges of his cheekbones under his eyes, or at his hair which seemed to dance away from his head as though by some strange magic.
-And his eyes seemed to pierce through her as she found their gaze, brewing more of that same odd feeling within her.
+Confirming her notion, he only raised an eyebrow at her, unsure what to do with her gesture.
+The thought crossed her mind that she didn't much mind looking at him; the strong line of his jaw, the ridges of his cheekbones under his eyes, or at his hair which seemed to dance away from his head as though by some strange magic.
+And his eyes seemed to pierce through her as she found their liquid-gold gaze, brewing more of that same odd feeling within her.

-He shrugged at that, before lowering himself down to sit on the edge of the catwalk they were standing on, dangling his feet over the drop below.
+He shrugged and made a face, then lowered himself down to sit on the edge of the catwalk they were standing on, dangling his feet over the drop below.
 She eventually decided to join him, holding herself by a couple of supporting ropes and leaning herself over the edge too, swaying back and forth slowly.

-"What's yours…?" she finally returned, finding herself looking again at his ears, and at his neck, before finding his shoulders, then the prominent trapezius muscle that lay between the two.
-She shook her head after a moment.
+"What's your name…?" she finally returned, but found herself staring again; at his ears, and at his neck, finding his shoulders, then the prominent trapezius muscle that lay between the two.
+She quickly shook her head.
 His physique didn't intimidate her; many of Silco's men were plenty well-muscled…

 "Garou," he muttered back.
 It sounded mildly exotic to her; she wouldn't have been sure she could even spell it.

-It did occur to her that his clothing was a little out of the ordinary from what she was used to, even with the way Piltovans dressed; a fairly monochromatic outfit of white, baggy pants which tightened around the ankles, a close-fitting black top that looked to have no seams or stitching, and he wore a weird faded band of cloth around his waist.
-His little black flats with no socks on made his feet look kinda small, she thought to herself in amusement.
+She noticed his clothing again, how out of the ordinary it was even with the way Piltovans dressed; a fairly monochromatic outfit of white, baggy pants which tightened around the ankles, a close-fitting black top that looked to have no seams or stitching, and he wore a weird faded band of cloth around his waist.
+The little black flats without socks underneath almost made his feet look small compared with the rest of him, she thought to herself in amusement.

 He glanced at her, perhaps not appreciating her unbroken eye on him.